mma666/Pneumonia-Detection-Computer-Vision/README.md

 ## Future Improvements

 With additional resources, further hyperparameter tuning could enhance model performance.
 Testing additional pretrained models would allow for performance comparisons on this dataset, and transfer learning with models pretrained specifically on medical imaging datasets, particularly X-ray images, could provide further benefits.
 For the custom CNN model, experimenting with deeper and more advanced architectures may improve accuracy.
 Additionally, training with higher-resolution images could yield better results.
 However, higher-resolution images also come with trade-offs in terms of increased computational requirements, longer training times, and greater memory usage.

+## Deployment

+The front end of the application is built using Gradio's `Interface`.
+The application is deployed in the Hugging Face Spaces and can be accessed [here](https://huggingface.co/spaces/mma666/Pneumonia_Detection).

 ## References